LACMA

 Curatorial Notes

-This work is profusely ornamented with colored champlevé enamelwork.
+This monstrance, or container for displaying the Holy Sacrament (the wafer consumed during the Mass), is profusely ornamented with colored champlevé enamelwork.
 A distinguishing feature is its cube-shaped central node with four niches that enclose various saints (Joseph, Anthony of Padua, Peter Nolasco, and Raymond Nonnatus), all made of painted, cast silver.
-While the design of the base is typical of late seventeenth-century Cuzco monstrances, a distinctive detail are the winged mermaids with vegetal tails that serve as supports.
+While the design of the base is typical of late seventeenth-century Cuzco monstrances, the winged mermaids with vegetal tails that serve as supports are distinctive details.
 The sol (the sun-shaped section designed to contain the consecrated host) is surrounded by a circle of rays, topped with knobs and finials and decorated with a multitude of cherub heads crowned with colorful feathers.

 Provenance